 - Mary’s Gone Crackers – This is the best gluten-free cracker that doesn’t have a lot of bad oils.

 - Wild Brine Kimchi – This kimchi has the flavor that we like best.
 Costco has the best price for Wild Brine, but you have to buy a lot.

 - Grass Fed/Grass Finished New York Strip – This is expensive.
 My husband likes to have one steak a week.
 This is where we splurge and why Whole Foods is called whole paycheck.
 I make up for it by only buying one.

 - Zenb pasta is made from 100% yellow peas.
-If you have a gluten tolerance problem and you don’t want almond flour pasta, it’s a really similarly good option.
+If you have a gluten tolerance problem and you don’t want almond flour pasta, it’s a really the similarly best option.

-Prime members can not get groceries delivered for free.
-I really like Whole Foods’ delivery service if I run out of time.
+Amazon prime members can not get groceries delivered for free.
+I really like Whole Foods stores delivery service if I run out of time.
 The cost of delivery is between $5 and $10 depending on the size of your order.

-Farmers markets are a great place to get produce in bulk at better prices, but I can’t always make that fit into my schedule.
+Local farmers markets are a great place to get produce in bulk at great prices, but I can’t always make that fit into my schedule.

 I think women tend to feel like they “should” do so many things, like go to 3 grocery stores a week.
-But our time is worth something and I always have to remind myself about that.
+But our time is worth something and I always have to remind myself of that.
 In the long run, we might not actually be saving money with high gas prices by driving around to get the lowest price.
-I’ve made a choice to focus on higher quality because I feel like it will be worth it in the long run.
+I’ve made a choice to focus on higher quality, organic options because I feel like it will be worth it in the long run.